 5. Balances support raising with life and ministry.
 I was always amazed watching my daughter do her balance beam gymnastics routine.
 How could she possibly walk, turn, even flip on that ultra-thin (and elevated!) piece of wood?
 It took a ton of courage, work, falling off, and getting back up.
 The same is true as we pursue a spiritually healthy equilibrium in our life between devotion to God, family, personal ministry, and ongoing support raising.
 The Lord has given each of us our own version of life’s “balance beam” to navigate.
 Become a Matthew 6:33 worker by “seeking first His Kingdom and His righteousness”, and God will add, even multiply, good and godly things in your life.

 What Others Are Saying

 I appreciated the wealth of materials offered in the support raising training.
 From the 30-Minute Conversation to the Spiritual Foundations, to the phone call script, all materials were informative and beneficial to getting organized.
 I feel very prepared to begin support raising.
 L.G.read more

 The God Ask

-In Steve Shadrack’s book (entitled The God Ask), he gives details about how a missionary raising support can be “spiritually healthy.”
-Shadrack says a healthy support raising missionary…read more
+In Steve Shadrach’s book (entitled The God Ask), he gives details about how a missionary raising support can be “spiritually healthy.”
+Shadrack says a healthy support-raising missionary…read more